 Scheduled learning includes lectures, seminars, tutorials, project supervision, demonstration, practical classes and workshops.

 Independent learning activities will include guided reading, student-led literature reviews, interactive neuroscience material, on-line discussion and on-line quizzes.
 Guided reading will direct you to appropriate textbooks, journal articles and other resources which will be available electronically.
 Independent learning will also include hours engaged with essential reading, case study preparation, assignment preparation and completion etc.

 Contact hours will include taught sessions at Glenside Campus.
 You will typically receive up to 5 days of face to face teaching and it is expected each of these days will typically constitute 7 hours of teaching.

 Taught sessions will integrate lectures, case-study presentations, critical debate sessions, assessment workshops and interactive practical sessions.

 In addition, phone, email and discussion group contact with staff is available throughout the module typically with up to two hours available for tutorial/assignment/module support.

 The assessment for this module will be split into two components:

-This component of assessment will be a 20 minute oral presentation of a case-study to demonstrate critical understanding and clinical application of a specific outcome measure used in neurorehabilitation.
+- A 20 minute oral presentation of a case-study to demonstrate critical understanding and clinical application of a specific outcome measure used in neurorehabilitation.
 The presentation may be carried out in person or via virtual means.
 The presentation will last 15 minutes and a 5 minute period will be allocated at the end for defended questioning.